ibm-cloud-docs/cis/cis-cli-plugin.md

 :   The sensitivity of the firewall package.
 Valid values are `high`, `medium`, `low`, and `off`.

 `--action-mode`
-:   The default action that will be taken for rules under the firewall package.
+:   The default action that is be taken for rules under the firewall package.
 Valid values are `simulate` and `block`, `challenge`.

 `-i, --instance`
 :   Instance name or ID.
 If instance name or ID is not set, the context instance that is specified by `ibmcloud cis instance-set INSTANCE` is used.